Will-J-Gale/GTA5-Self-Driving-Car/README.md

 ## Training
 To train the model, simply collect images of size 400x220 along with steering and throttle commands and train the model like any other convolutional neural network in keras.

 The images are the inputs to the network.
-The steering and throttle commands
+The steering and throttle commands are the outputs.

 For more information on how to train neural networks generally visit:
 https://www.youtube.com/watch?time_continue=1&v=wQ8BIBpya2k&feature=emb_logo